lion7/timoni-modules/metallb-ipaddresspool/README.md

 # metallb-ipaddresspool

-A [timoni.sh](http://timoni.sh) module for managing MetalLB custom resources.
+A [timoni.sh](http://timoni.sh) module for managing a MetalLB IP pool.

 ## Install